boto/botoflow/doc/source/concepts.rst

    This needs to be better adapted to AWS Flow futures

-When you run the HelloWorld example, the AWS Flow Framework in Python will call its entry point method, `hello_world`.
+When you run the HelloWorld example, the botoflow will call its entry point method, `hello_world`.
 This method will result in the creation of two
 tasks: one for `get_name` and another for `print_greeting`.
 Since the `print_greeting` task depends on the result of get_name, it cannot be executed